nglvnyls/rustbook/README.md

 Vectors can **only store values** of the **same type**.

-They are useful when you have a list of items, such as the lines of text in a file or the prices of items in a shopping cart.
+They are useful when you have a list of items: ,
+ - such as the lines of text in a file
+ - the prices of items in a shopping cart.

 #### Creating a New Vector

-To create a new, empty vector, we can call the Vec::new function
+To create a new, empty vector, we can call the **Vec::new** function

 ```rust
 #![allow(unused_variables)]